Rylan-P/Discord-Bot/README.md

 5. Go to `https://discordapp.com/oauth2/authorize?client_id=<YOUR_BOT_CLIENT_ID>&scope=bot&permissions=36785216`
 6. Add the bot to your server

+### Other Info
+- The program will save your token to ./config.txt.
+To use another bot, simply replace the token.

 ### Bot commands

 Assuming `prefix` is set to `!`.